JoeBillingsley/JoeTheAverage.github.io/_drafts/2017-05-08-What-It-Is-Im-Doing-2.md

 At each step we have the number of shelves times as many timelines.
 Or alternatively put:

     number of possible configurations = number of shelves ^ number of books.

+I'm trying to find the best arrangement of 'virtual network functions' on a collection of computers so that everyone can get the service they're looking for.
+In particular I'm doing this for telecommunications networks so a service could be anything from accessing the internet to making a phone call.

+Virtual network functions are a fairly recent development.
+Before 'virtual network functions' we just had plain old 'network functions'.
+These are powerful, specialised computers that can do a single function very well but only that function.
+To create a new service we just had to connect several of these together.
+Then we have to buy enough of each machines to make sure we could handle the busiest times, when lots of people want to use our service at the same time.
+Though most of the time few people might be using the service, we are still paying to run lots of computers that are usually not doing very much work.

+Think of classic network functions like a shelf that could only hold one kind of book.
+Most of the time one or two copies of a book would be enough to keep everyone happy but at the busiest time though you may need ten or twenty copies of the most popular books.
+If we built our shelf to hold twenty books then most of the time it'll have more books on it that we need and we'll be wasting loads of space.

+Clever IT people noticed this and started using general purpose computers and virtual network functions.
+Each virtual network function might not be as good as the specialised computers but now each computer can run any virtual network function fairly well and can run several different network functions at once.
+This is like a normal bookshelf.
+You can put whatever books you want on it just so long as they can all fit on the shelf together.